-If operating outside of the hours of the communications service normally provided at the aerodrome, announce your positions on the radio so that any other aircraft on frequency can hear what you are doing.
+If operating outside the normal hours of the radio communication service at the aerodrome, announce your position and intentions so that any other aircraft on frequency can hear what you are doing.
 You must always do this, even if you are fairly certain the airfield is otherwise deserted.
 In the absence of an assigned frequency at the aerodrome, use Safetycom.